-It's not completely over yet, but during the past few months it seems that industry attitudes towards 3D have hardened and the smart money is now backing 4k.
-With even cinema audiences now in decline for the format, Andy Stout offers his opinions on what went wrong for 3D
+Replay: It's not completely over yet, but industry attitudes towards 3D have hardened and the smart money is now backing higher resolutions.
+With even cinema audiences now in decline for the format, Andy Stout offers his opinions on what went wrong for 3D.

 This is essentially the academic formulation of the old phrase 'build it and they will come'.
 It turns out that as long as 'they' is the viewing public, they might well not bother.
 Possibly stereo 3D's major crime was for the manufacturers to simply assume that everyone would want it in the home with little or no research done into consumer attitudes.
 Certainly that was the way it was sold to the rest of the industry as companies active in both the camera and post production fields sought to open up a new market and keep growth strong once everyone had upgraded to 3D.
 Turns out they were wrong.